danielsaidi/website_danielsaidi/pages/work.md

   <h1>Work</h1>

   <p>
-    I do freelance work, so don't hesitate to <a href="mailto:{{site.email}}">contact me</a> if you need help with development, architecture, automation, testing etc. Below is a list of some clients and employments that I have had over the years.
+    I do freelance work, so don't hesitate to <a href="mailto:{{site.email}}">contact me</a> if you need help with app development, architecture, automation, testing etc. Below are some of the clients and employments that I've had over the years.
   </p>
 </article>